The Best Ecological Materials for Sustainable Construction Projects

 Hempcrete is a low-carbon building material made from hemp fibers and lime.
 It offers excellent insulation, fire resistance, and soundproofing properties.

-Hempcrete can also help regulate indoor humidity and improve air quality.
+Hempcrete can also help regulate indoor temperatures and improve air quality.
 Additionally, it has the potential to sequester carbon dioxide, contributing to carbon mitigation.

 Mycelium